About the blog

 The title of the blog is provocative, so I ought to mention that I’m not actually advocating the end of wealth.
 What actually needs to happen is a re-defining of wealth – away from meaningless accumulation, and towards a broader understanding of what makes life really worth living.

 The blog was started in 2007.
 In 2016 Make Wealth History won the Green and Eco category at the UK Blog Awards.
+In 2018 it was named the number one green blog in the UK by media agency Vuelio.

 About the author, Jeremy Williams: